 - 11.1 Special educational provision is underpinned by high quality teaching.
+Each academy will use their agreed SEND framework to support pupils within lessons.
 Pupils who do not make the expected progress and fall outside the expected levels of attainment will be carefully monitored.
 The pupil's teacher will take appropriate steps to provide differentiated and personalised learning opportunities that will aid the pupil's individual academic progress. - 11.2 Once a pupil has been identified as possibly having SEN they will be closely monitored by staff in order to gauge their level of learning and possible difficulties.
-This will be monitored closely and may include; progress meetings, learning walks, work sampling, moderation of assessment and discussion with colleagues.
+Each academy will have a graduated referral process in place to ensure that pupil's needs can be identified and supported appropriately.
+Once a concern has been raised, pupils will be monitored closely.
+Monitoring may include; progress meetings, learning walks, work sampling, moderation of assessment and discussion with colleagues.
 The SENCO will be consulted as needed for support and advice and may wish to observe the pupil in class. - 11.3 Parents/carers will be informed fully at every stage of their child's development and the circumstances under which they are being monitored.
-They are actively encouraged to be full partners and share information and knowledge within each Academy.
-Pupils recently removed from the SEND Register will be closely monitored so that the expected levels continue to be attained. - 11.4 Where a pupil is identified as having SEND, the single category of SEN support will be used.
-Each Academy will use their 'best endeavours' to ensure special educational provision is made for those you need it.
-A graduated approach involving a four-part cycle of Assess, Plan, Do and Review will be implemented.
-Information incorporating useful strategies and reasonable adjustments will be recorded on the Individual Profile and parents are informed and consulted at every stage. - 11.5 Each Academy will make every effort to ensure that advice from the external specialist services is put into practice as swiftly as possible and will keep in regular contact with specialist services and parents/carers regarding progress and targets met.
+They are actively encouraged to be full partners and share information and knowledge within each academy.
+Pupils recently removed from the SEND Register will be closely monitored so that the expected levels continue to be achieved. - 11.4 Where a pupil is identified as having SEND, the single category of SEN support will be used.
+Each academy will use their 'best endeavours' to ensure special educational provision is made for those who need it.
+Academies will implement a four-part cycle of Assess, Plan, Do and Review.
+Information incorporating useful strategies and reasonable adjustments will be recorded on the Individual Profile and parents are informed and consulted at every stage.

+11.5 Each academy will make every effort to ensure that advice from the external specialist services is put into practice as swiftly as possible and will keep in regular contact with specialist services and parents/carers regarding progress and targets met.
 External input can involve support and intervention, for example through specialist teaching or therapy.
-Each Academy will coordinate this and, with the external professional, monitor, review and evaluate the effectiveness of interventions.
+Each academy will coordinate this and, with the external professional, monitor, review and evaluate the effectiveness of interventions.